stedwardscollegemt/ib-java-code-leaps-2024/lessons/src/lesson11/README.md

 ## Design

 Whilst there is nothing wrong with our program, it does not really make use of <b>SOLID</b>.
+For example, 'S' (single responsibility) is broken here because we have one class that is responsible for doing the conversion and giving the user an interface.
+This means that we cannot test the conversion in isolation, or, without the interface, making automated testing awkward.

 We have grown since the second lesson, we want to think ahead, we want to add value for our users.
 Therefore we need to make sure our program is <b>testable</b> and <b>extendable</b>.
 It is our obligation as developers to do so.
 The previous solution is none of these things so we need a *refactor* (all developers in the world shudder).

 Not to worry, I got your back this time round!